 Running Integration Tests

 Integration tests require the Magento runtime environment, so they need a little preparation before they can be executed.
-Once the system is prepared, the tests can be executed using either the command line interface or within an IDE like PHPStorm.
+After preparing the system, you can execute tests using the command line interface or within an IDE like PhpStorm.

 Set up the integration test framework

-In order to run the integration tests, create and configure a test database.
-You might also want to adjust the PHPUnit configuration, depending on your requirements.
+To run integration tests, you must create and configure a test database.
+You may also want to adjust the PHPUnit configuration, depending on your requirements.

 Command Line Interface (CLI)

-This option can be used for running the tests locally during development or on remote servers during Continuous Integration.
+This option can be used for running tests locally during development or on remote servers during continuous integration.

-Running the integration tests inside an IDE like PHPStorm IDE is convenient during development.
+Running integration tests inside an IDE, like PhpStorm, is convenient during development.
 This is mostly used when writing a new integration test.